What are Patients Saying?

-When Wesley Rogers' heart stopped it was the quick action from the first responders and the coordination of care with the Northwest Regional Heart Center at Adventist Medical Center that saved his life.
+When Wesley Rogers' heart stopped it was the quick action from the first responders and the coordination of care with the Northwest Regional Heart and Vascular at Adventist Medical Center that saved his life.

 In a cardiac emergency every minute counts and dialing 9-1-1 is the quickest way to get help.

 Without warning, Wesley's heart stopped while he was at work.
 By calling 9-1-1 immediately his coworkers quickly got him the help he needed.
 It was the action of the first responders and the coordinated care of the Northwest Regional Heart Center that saved Wesley's life.

 Both Wesley and his doctors stress the importance of dialing 9-1-1 right away during a cardiac event.
 This is the quickest way to get help and the best chance at saving valuable heart muscle.